jaanus/PlainOAuth/README.markdown

 ## Change log

+### September 26, 2010

+* Included an example of how to add additional POST parameters when posting a status, e.g to add location.

 ### September 24, 2010

 * Fixed a layout problem with the “Get PIN from Twitter” button.
 Text was sometimes truncated.